Albrtito/ObsidianNotes/02 - Atomic/1727187769 - Method - RDT With errors and loss.md

 ### Performance problems:
 This system has performance problems due to the waiting time RTT that the sender needs in order to **wait for the ACK.**

 We can solve this by allowing **multiple packets in flight**.
 Start sending packages even though we havent recieved the ack for the previous ones.

-### Changes:
-+ Bigger buffers at the sender
-+ More sequence numbers.
-Increase sequence number space This is done using an **sliding window mechanism**
+To solve this problems we’ll use:  [[1727187791 - Method - RDT Sliding window|Method - RDT Sliding window]]

 ***